nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 ## Accessibility

-Accessibility is super important and honestly, if you want to standout as a frontend developer, levelling up here is definitely a good move.
+Accessibility is super important and honestly, if you want to stand out as a frontend developer, levelling up here is a good move.

 - [WebAIM's contrast checker](https://webaim.org/resources/contrastchecker) – An easy way to check colour contrast
 - [ButtonBuddy](https://buttonbuddy.dev) – A fun interactive building tool to create accessible buttons
 - [Inclusive Components](https://inclusive-components.design) – A great site on how to build inclusive components
 - [5 things I'm thinking about when I check a Pull Request for accessibility](https://dev.to/s_aitchison/5-things-i-m-thinking-about-when-i-check-a-pull-request-for-accessibility-3gmo) – A great checklist of things to look for when reviewing frontend related pull requests
-- [Forem Developer documentation on Accessibility](https://developers.forem.com/frontend/accessibility) – I'm biased, but I love out a11y documentation
+- [Forem Developer documentation on accessibility](https://developers.forem.com/frontend/accessibility) – I'm biased, but I love out a11y documentation

 ## Animations

+Animations are a great way of enhancing a user experience, but remember, don't add animations to your site for the sake of adding animations.
+Here's some great people's work to check out in this space.

 - [Anything by Jhey Thompkins](https://codepen.io/jh3y)
 - [Anything by Cassie Evans](https://www.cassie.codes)
 - I'm biased, but my co-worker @coffeecraftcode is a whiz when it comes to animations.
 Check out her [codepen profile](https://codepen.io/cgorton/) and [LinkedIn courses](https://www.linkedin.com/learning/instructors/christina-gorton).
-I've paired with her a bunch of times to learn about animations, so I can 100% guarantee that she knows what she's talking about.
+I've paired with her a bunch of times to learn about animations, so I can 100% guarantee that she knows her stuff.
-- [prefers-reduced-motion: Taking a no-motion-first approach to animations](https://www.tatianamac.com/posts/prefers-reduced-motion) by [Tatiana Mac](https://twitter.com/TatianaTMac) – This falls under accessibility in relation to animations, but I'm putting it here to make it stand out a bit more
+- [prefers-reduced-motion: Taking a no-motion-first approach to animations](https://www.tatianamac.com/posts/prefers-reduced-motion) by [Tatiana Mac](https://twitter.com/TatianaTMac) – This falls under accessibility concerning animations, but I'm putting it here to make it stand out a bit more

 ## Jamstack